The Double Refuge ❤️ Three Little Words

 I mean Negative Capability, that is, when a man is capable of being in uncertainties, mysteries, doubts, without any irritable reaching after fact and reason — Coleridge, for instance, would let go by a fine isolated verisimilitude caught from the Penetralium of mystery, from being incapable of remaining content with half-knowledge.
 This pursued through volumes would perhaps take us no further than this, that with a great poet the sense of Beauty overcomes every other consideration, or rather obliterates all consideration.

 It may seem that Keats is here aiming squarely at aesthetics, as he also seems to do in his “Ode to a Grecian Urn” when he states that “Beauty is truth, truth beauty, — that is all / Ye know on earth, and all ye need to know.”
 Yet Keats’ bent toward aesthetics comes largely as a result of his ability to maintain his intellectual respect for the Age of Reason yet open up a space for the experience of the Romantic Age.
-In this sense he may be like Camus, unwilling to let the existential facts crush the possibility of connection.
+In this sense he may be like Camus, unwilling to let the existential facts crush the possibility of connection, beauty, and fascination.
 Like his contemporary Byron, Keats was a great fan of the classical, and both were heirs of the Enlightenment.
 Yet both were also Romantics, with a capital R, and refused to see the world only through the lens of Reason.

 We see this phenomenological bent in even the most mythic and sensual of Keats’ poems.
 In The Fall of Hyperion.
 A Dream he highlights the crucial distinction between a poet and a dreamer — “The one pours out a balm upon the world, / The other vexes it” — especially when it comes to accepting the fact that systems never last.
-The fallen power system in The Fall of Hyperion is that of the Titans, yet the point can be extended to the political and cultural power of the Greeks, Romans, English, Americans, Christianity, Religion, Science, Technology, etc.
+The fallen power system in The Fall of Hyperion is that of the Titans, yet the point can be extended to the political and cultural power of the Greeks, Romans, English, Americans, etc.

 In The Eve of Saint Agnes (1819) Keats also does his best to bring poetry down to earth — as we see in Harry Clarke’s stain-glass version of the poem.
 In the first graphic below, I’ve juxtaposed separate panels so that Madeline walks from her mystic trance, her fantasy of love, to her bed, where Porphyro blends himself into her fantasies.
 In the second, Porphyro clearly takes advantage of her (and the poem might be attacked from this angle), yet Keats’ point is that Madeline’s dreamy spiritual vision is no match for the physical reality which Porphyro represents.
 In the final graphic, Madeline has risen from her bed and is walking with Porphyro out into the real world.